Skip to main content

 • gameplay

-• “Gameplay-wise, I really like the attempt to balatrize chess; multiple victory conditions make it very exciting and give you the feeling that you could reasonably come from behind in a match, which is a big deal.”
+• “Gameplay-wise, I really like the attempt to balatrize chess, multiple victory conditions makes it very exciting, and makes you feel like you could reasonably come from behind in a match, which is a big deal.”

 • graphics